Psalm 17 - I will be satisfied when I awake having Your likeness

 Psalm 37:21 The wicked borrows, and does not repay; but the righteous is gracious and gives.

-1 Cor 13:7 Love bears all things, believes all things, hopes all things, endures all things.
+1 Corinthians 13:7 Love bears all things, believes all things, hopes all things, endures all things.

-Deuteronomy 32:10 He found him in a desert land, And in the waste, howling wilderness; He compassed him about, he watched over him, He preserved him as the apple of his eye.
+He found him in a desert land, And in the waste, howling wilderness; He compassed him about, he watched over him, He preserved him as the apple

 Proverbs 7:2 Keep my commandments, and live; and my teaching, as the apple of thine eye.